yggdrasil-network/yggdrasil-network.github.io/admin.md

 #### `getSwitchPeers`

+Expects no additional request fields.

-Returns information about switch peers, including
+Returns information about switch peers, sorted by port number.
+- `coords` contains the coordinates of the node on the spanning tree
+- `ip` contains the IPv6 address of the node